Last Updated on February 11, 2020

 After your mastery on how to start a blog, the most critical and last step is monetizing your blog.

 First, you recover the costs involved in setting up the blog and second, to generate profits.
-Whatever method you ch>Making money from your blogar to gambling in a Las Vegas casino.
+Whatever method you choose to monetize it, remember that it is not similar to gambling in a Las Vegas casino.

 You aren’t getting millions easily, but of course, it is not impossible too.
 Don’t fall into the trap of “fake” stories of expensive cars and mansions.
 Below are some of the most prominent methods used by bloggers of all niches.